Independence dike swarm

 The Independence Dike Swarm is a major Late Jurassic dike swarm extending over 373 mi from the eastern Transverse Ranges northward to the east-central Sierra Nevada in southeastern California, United States.
-It was described in a paper in 1979.

 The swarm consists of hundreds of dikes, filled with mafic to felsic rocks and are individually about 10 ft in width.
 These dikes may be the roots of linear-fissure-array supervolcanoes.